 Ideas to get you started:

-- Make a physical or virtual bulletin board with photos, jokes, quotes, and/or good news.
-This project is great in combination with the selfie challenge idea shared above (under Stories).
-Whether completed online or in person, printouts can be posted to the board.
+- Make a physical or virtual bulletin board with photos, jokes, quotes, or good news.
+This project is great in combination with the selfie challenge idea shared above.
+Whether online or in person, printouts can be posted to the board.